 eToro study carried out the survey between March 2017 to February 2018 revealed that Ripple was the most profitable to trade in the last year running until March.
 Bitcoin (BTC) and Ethereum (ETH) were closely behind.

 Ripple topped the profitability table with a 2% margin and a total 8% of average profitability.
 It grew by 23100%, followed by Ethereum at 7353%, Litecoin managed 4223% growth.

 Surprisingly, the survey period included the Bitcoin boom period last year.

 8.5% of investors are females; most ladies are for Ripple

 Crypto markets are dominated by males at more than 91 percent.
 For the ladies, Ripple (XRP) is most preferred, to the tune of 2 percent.
 They have a low preference for NEO at below 1 percent.
 Many males (1 percent), prefer Ethereum Classic.

 71 percent of U.K. citizens will not use crypto and think Bitcoin will collapse or decrease in value

-However, analyst at crypto platform eToro, Matthew Newton said this is not supprising given that crypto is still at its budding stages of development and is fairly misunderstood.
+However, Matthew Newton, an analyst from eToro, said this is not surprising given that crypto is still at its budding stages of development and is fairly misunderstood.

 Despite the skepticism, 26 per cent of the participants said that they would use Amazon crypto to conduct transactions if Amazon released a cryptocurrency.
 This was followed by 19 per cent for Google, 17 per cent for Apple and 14 per cent for Facebook.